 HubSpot’s State of Inbound Report 2017 shows that only 22% of the respondents feel that their company’s sales and marketing teams are closely aligned.
 Departmental alignment has become a critical factor in the overall success of the business.
 The first step toward the alignment between sales and marketing involves placing the customer, or the future customer, at the centre of all your sales and marketing efforts.
-When sales and marketing departments are solving different problems, you’ll find lower levels of success.
-Consider a motor vehicle driving in two different directions – higher levels of friction and fuel-consumption and less forward motion.
+When the sales and marketing departments are solving different problems, you’ll find lower levels of success.
+Consider a motor vehicle driving in two different directions – higher levels of friction and fuel consumption and less forward motion.

 So, how do you begin to align your company’s marketing and sales efforts?